kikohernandez92/payGOBackendTest/README.md

 ## Steps for launching the Admin Panel (For Debian, Ubuntu and derivatives):

-* Install *AMP stack (PHP >= 7.1.3, PostgreSQL 11) -- I've provided a script that installs PHP7.2 and Apache2, for production deployment purposes
+* Install *AMP stack (PHP >= 7.1.3, PostgreSQL 11) -- I've provided a script that installs full requirements (Including Laravel and Composer)
 * Install Composer
 * Install Laravel
 * Install Redis & Beanstalkd (For API)